 ALBERT A. ALKEK LIBRARY

-TEXAS STATE UNIVERSITY
+LEARNING COMMONS TEXAS STATE UNIVERSITY

 The 10,710 SF first floor centers on “Digital Literacy” and shifts from the spaces of a typical academic library to focus on content creation.
-The program focuses on three main centers: X-Reality, Creative Manufacturing, and Dimensional Exploration.
+The program concentrated on three main centers: X-Reality, Creative Manufacturing, and Dimensional Exploration.
 These centers are supported by a Digital Design Studio, Graphic Design Studio, Print Shop, Soundworks Studio, AV Editing Studio, a Video Recording Studio, and an IT Assistance Center (ITAC) Help Desk.

 The 17,642 SF fourth floor is focused on the theme of “Education” with existing tutoring spaces occupying the majority of this level.
-New elements include an Instruction Lab / Breakout Space and open reading / study space.
+New elements included an Instruction Lab / Breakout Space and open reading / study space.

 HBM ￨ Design Architect, Interior Designer